Sno-Park locations • Snowplay locations • PDF Maps • Permits • Trail Etiquette • Advisory Committee

 Dogs on Trails

-except those operating in a seeing-eye capacity, are prohibited on all groomed trails.
-Dogsledding
+Dogs, except those operating in a seeing-eye capacity, are prohibited on all groomed trails.

-and skijoring are allowed only on backcountry (non-groomed) and snowmobile trails.
+Dogsledding and skijoring are allowed only on snowmobile trails and designated non-motorized trails.

 Code of Ethics